polywrap/PolyGPT/README.md

 # Getting started
 Open your terminal window and run the following commands
 1. `git clone https://github.com/polywrap/gpt-agent-learning-demo.git`
-2. Update your .env file with the appropriate keys for OpenAI and your Ethereum Private Key
+2. Update your .env file with the appropriate keys for OpenAI and reconfigure your agent if needed
 3. `yarn install` will get all dependencies installed
 4. `yarn start` will run the agent loop